 For questions of fashion rather than warmth, check out our Fashion in Sausalito page.

-Insiders Tip: Always bring a windbreaker or sweater.
+Insiders Tip: Always bring a windbreaker or sweater to be prepared for changes in Sausalito weather.
 Even when we have bright summer sun, afternoon breezes can cool temperatures into the 60’s (F) or 16-20 (C) and the summer fog is unpredictable.

 It’s usually warmer here than in San Francisco.
 On most days a light sweater or windbreaker will be enough to keep you warm in the late-afternoon breezes, though a foggy day may call for something heavier.
 An after-dinner walk through downtown after a nice day normally calls for a windbreaker or jacket.